godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Histories/High/Corpo Deskie.md

 >> [!info|text-Center clear] Perk: `=this.Perk`
 >> You can take out a company loan at nearly any time.
 These loans can be used to procure most standard equipment that doesn't have a rarity trait.
 Typically, these loans are repaid in favors to your higher-ups, not money.
+Your starting credits is one of these such loans.